 Do the children go on field trips?

 Yes, all three classes take field trips, varying per class.
 Past field trips have included children’s museums, fire stations and the Mt.
 Baker Theater.

 Will I have to provide classroom supplies?

-No. Your $90 commitment fee prior to school starting covers classroom supplies for the year.
+No. Your registration and supply fee covers classroom supplies for the year.